googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **5.7.11.4 COLR table and OFF Font Variations**

 The COLR table can be used in variable fonts.
-For color glyphs defined using version 0 formats, the glyph outlines can be variable.
+For color glyphs defined using version 0 formats, the glyph outlines can be variable, but no other aspect of the color glyph is variable.
 For color glyphs defined using version 1 formats, items that can be variable include the glyph outlines plus other aspects of the color glyph definition:

 * Alpha values
 * Color stop offsets in gradient color lines